renerocksai/sublime_zk/README.md

 **Note:** If you don't like splitting your window, set the parameter `show_all_tags_in_new_pane` to `false`.

-####Experimental tag selector
+#### Experimental tag selector
 Press `[#]+[?]` to ask for a list of all tags used in your note archive.
 You can narrow down the search and finally pick the tag you like.

 ![tagsel](https://user-images.githubusercontent.com/30892199/32405205-25f94bc0-c161-11e7-914a-1a82bdf9c2f9.png)

 Why is this experimental?
 Because it needs to scan all your notes everytime you invoke it.
 This is probably not very efficient in large note archives, so I consider its implementation experimental.
+However, if you have `ag` [installed](#installing-the-silver-searcher), then you don't need to worry about that. _Ag_ will be detected and used automatically to speed things up a lot.

 #### Searching for notes containing specific tags
 Like note-links, tags can also be "followed" by clicking them and pressing `[ctrl]+[enter]`.
 This will bring up a *find-in-files* panel, pre-filled with the clicked tag and your note archive folder.